EmahAkpan/Loan-Approval-Analysis-Dashboard/README.md

 Tools and Features Used in Excel
 Power Query: Data cleaning and transformation

+**RESEARCH QUESTIONS**

+ LOAN APPROVAL PATTERNS

+(a) What is the overall loan approval rate?

+(b) Does gender influence loan approval?

+(c) Are employed applicants more likely to get approved than unemployed?

+(d) Do applicants with higher education levels have higher loan approval rates?

+(e) Which loan purposrs have the highest approval rates?

+ Financial Influence

+(a) How does annual income affect loan approval?

+(b) Does a higher credit score increase the chances of approval?

 IF functions: Age grouping, binary classification

 PivotTables & PivotCharts: Summary analysis